 Once a class has begun, a student may only add a class with the instructor's permission.
-Students can then add classes through WebAdvisor at www.norcocollege.edu with an authorization code obtained from the instructor.
-Authorization codes are active on the first day of the class until the add deadline.
+Students can then add classes through WebAdvisor at www.norcocollege.edu with an authorization/add code obtained from the instructor.
+Authorization or add codes are active on the first day of the class until the add deadline.
 All adds must be completed by the Add deadline posted in the Class Schedule and on WebAdvisor.

 Students may withdraw from courses by using WebAdvisor prior to the drop deadlines.
 If there is a hold restricting use of the web, the student may bring a completed ADD/DROP card to the Admissions counter at any college and drop classes there.
-Deadlines to add, drop, and receive a refund are available on WebAdvisor.
+Deadlines to add, drop, and receive a refund are available on Web Advisor.
 It is the student's responsibility to drop a class he/she no longer attends.

-Units for Full -Time/Part-Time Status
+Units for Full-Time/Part-Time Status

-For full-time status, a student must be enrolled in at least 12 units of credit for the fall/spring terms and 6 units of credit for the winter/ summer terms.
-Students who are enrolled in less than 12 units for fall/ spring terms or less than 6 units for winter/summer are considered to be part-time.
+For full-time status, a student must be enrolled in at least 12 units of credit for the fall/spring terms and 6 units of credit for the winter/summer terms.
+Students who are enrolled in less than 12 units for fall/spring terms or less than 6 units for winter/summer are considered to be part-time.
 Specialized programs may have a different unit requirement for full-time status because of state mandates.
 The maximum amount of units a student may enroll in is 18 for fall and spring and 9 for winter and summer.
 Students wishing to enroll in more than 18 units must have an established GPA of 3.0 or higher.
-A counselor must sign an ADD card after verifying the GPA and the student must register in person for the over limit units.
+A counselor must approve enrollment into additional units by verifying the GPA before the student can register using WebAdvisor.